The World Well Lost: Plot summary

 In the future, two members of an alien race called the Dirbanu come to Earth.
 They win humanity's heart by their grace and love for each other.
 Earth's media has dubbed them the "Loverbirds", and almost everyone on Earth is touched by the Loverbirds' tender displays of wonder and affection.

 Dirbanu heretofore had almost no contact with Earth, except for one short investigative trip in which the ambassador of Dirbanu made clear that he found Earth disgusting.
-However, the Dirbanu government breaks the silence with Earth in order to demand the return of the Loverbirds.
-Allegedly, the Loverbirds are fugitive criminals and must be extradited.
+The Dirbanu government breaks the silence with Earth in order to demand the return of the Loverbirds, claiming they are fugitive criminals and must be extradited.
 Earth's government, hoping to profit by cooperation with this powerful planet, dispatches spacers Rootes and Grunty to return the Loverbirds.

 Rootes, the Captain of the team, is an arrogant, loquacious womanizer.
 Grunty serves under the Captain.
 He is a hulking, taciturn poet, so-named because he grunts rather than speaks.
 Despite their radically different personalities, the two friends are famed in space travel circles for their teamwork and efficiency.
 They refuse to travel with any other spacers.
 The faster than light propulsion employed by Earthmen has the side-effect of stunning the human nervous system to a variable degree.
 Rootes is deeply affected, while Grunty is almost unaffected, resulting in an extensive period of time after each "jump" in which Grunty is the only aware entity on the ship, a situation that to him is priceless.

 While Rootes sleeps off the first jump, Grunty realizes that the Loverbirds are telepathic and have sensed a deep personal secret of his.
 Grunty prepares to kill them to protect his secret.
 To dissuade him from committing murder, the Loverbirds sketch for him a series of four drawings.
 The first is of Rootes, Grunty, and a beautiful human woman, all clothed.
 The second depicts all three humans nude.
 The third sketch depicts the Loverbirds themselves and a short, round extraterrestrial, all clothed.
 The fourth sketch depicts the three aliens nude.